bitcoin-computer/monorepo/packages/docs/how-it-works.md

 We will refer to a Javascript expression that is inscribed in a transaction as a *smart contract*.
 The value that such an expression evaluates to is called a *smart value*.
 If a smart value is of object type we refer to it as a *smart object*.

+In the Bitcoin Computer system, JavaScript expressions embedded within transactions are called smart contracts.
+The values of these expressions is known as a smart values.
+When a smart value is of an object type, it is referred to as a smart object.
+This terminology is borrowed from object oriented programming and helps distinguish between a class and the objects created from such a class.

 ### Data Ownership

-The method of associating data values to outputs described above gives rise to a natural notion of data ownership: A smart value that is *owned* by the users that can spend that output.
-This is analogous to how satoshis in an output are owned by the users that can spend the output.

-The Bitcoin Computer adds a property `_owners` to every smart object.
-It is set to the array of the public keys of the owners.
-Conversely, if an object is created with a property `_owners` that is set to an array of *n* string encoded public keys, then the output that represents the object has a *1*-of-*n* multisig script with these public keys.
+In the TBC system, data ownership is linked to the ability to spend an output, similar to the ownership of Bitcoin.
+A “smart object embedded in a transaction is the property of the user(s) who can spend that output.
+For enhanced security and ownership clarity, every “smart object” includes an `_owners` property, listing the public keys of its owners.
+Conversely, if an object is created with a property `_owners` that is set to an array of $n$ string encoded public keys, then the output that represents the object has a $1$-of-$n$ multisig script with these public keys.

 ### Creating Objects and Object Identity

-One advantage of associating values with transaction outputs is that the transaction id and output number can be used as an *identity* for the object.
-Whenever a smart object is created the Bitcoin Computer assigns the identity to a property `_id` of the object.
-The object identity cannot be reassigned and remains fixed throughout the lifetime of the object.
+Associating values with transaction outputs facilitates the use of the transaction ID and output number as a unique identifier for each smart object.
+This identifier is assigned to the _id property of the smart object upon its creation and remains unchanged for the object’s entire lifespan.

 ### Updating Objects and Object Revisions

-Whenever a smart object is updated a transaction is broadcast that spends the outputs representing the object's old state.
-The outputs of the transaction are associated with the new state of the object.
-The transaction id and output number that is associated with the new state of an object is referred to as it's *revision*.
-The revision is assigned to a property `_rev` of the object.
+When a smart object is updated, a transaction is broadcast that spends the old state’s utxo with new one, reflecting the object’s updated state.
+This transaction ID and output number are designated as the object’s revision and stored in the `_rev` property of the object.
+This mechanism ensures that each update is traceable and securely linked to the specific transaction.

 ### Ancestors and Roots of Objects

-If an object is created in a function call of the form `x.f(...)` we say that `x` is its parent.
-We say that an object `x1` is the ancestor of an object `xn` if there is a sequence of objects `z2 ... zn-1` such that `xi` is the parent of `xi_1` for all `i`.
-The *root* of an object is its (unique) ancestor that does not have a parent.
-The Bitcoin Computer assigns the root of an smart object to the property `_root`.
+If an object is created in a function call of the form $x.f(\ldots)$ we say that $x$ is its parent.
+We say that an object $x_1$ is the ancestor of an object $x_n$ if there is a sequence of objects $x_2 \ldots x_{n-1}$ such that $x_i$ is the parent of $x_{i+1}$ for all $i$.
+The root of an object is its (unique) ancestor that does not have a parent.
+The Bitcoin Computer assigns the root of a smart object to the property `_root`.
 The root can be used to create fungible tokens with the Bitcoin Computer.

+In other words, an object’s lineage is defined by its function calls.
+If an object is created within a function, the object calling the function is deemed the parent.
+An ancestor of an object is defined by a lineage of parent-child relationships leading back to a unique ancestor with no parent, which is called the root.
+The root identity is critical for creating fungible tokens, as it provides a stable reference point for all transactions and interactions related to that object.

 ## Examples